vhscom/after-dark/docs/content/module/toxic-swamp.md

   ]
 +++

-Monetize attention in one of more than 40 cryptocurrency mining pools and take home 200% more per hash when compared to Coinhive.[^1]
+Monetize attention in one of more than 40 cryptocurrency mining pools with planned support for the March 2019 hard fork already a work in progress.

 {{< hackcss-alert >}}
 <video controls